 Drink bottled water and even use it to brush your teeth to stay on the safe side.
 Food in Morocco is really delicious!!

-If you are a person who likes street food, there is bunch of places where you can eat with a law cost, however it’s recommended to eat in a restaurants where it’s more clean.
+If you are a person who likes street food, there is a bunch of places where you can eat at a low cost, however, it’s recommended to eat in restaurants where it’s cleaner.

 No matter how strong you think your stomach is, you should pack some IMODIUM just in case.

 Although most Moroccans are Muslims, yes, they still have all these.
 Hashish, an extract of the cannabis plant, is quite commonly offered to you in the streets.
 Alcohol is founded in big cities in certain shops and restaurants, but not all of them.